 Informal learning is a conscious process

-Informal learning is integrated into a social context
+Informal learning is integrated in a social context

-Informal learning is thus primarily driven by your learners; however, you as a training manager can positively influence learning outcomes – for example, with a suitable learning culture.
+Informal learning is primarily driven by your learners, but as a person responsible for continuing education, you can positively influence learning success – for example, by fostering a suitable learning culture.

-Informal learning looks completely different in the daily work context: Whether it’s reading a professional magazine, researching a specific solution to an acute problem, attending a webinar, or completing a specified training course.
-It truly refers to every learning process that takes place during working hours.
-But why is informal learning a topic again?
+Informal learning looks completely different in everyday work: Whether it's reading a professional journal, researching a concrete solution to an acute problem, attending a webinar, or completing a designated training course.
+It truly encompasses every learning process that takes place during work hours.
+But why is informal learning becoming a topic once again?

-According to the current work report from the University of St. Gallen on the topic "Informal Learning as a Leadership Task", the following six developments are crucial:
+According to the current work report from the University of St. Gallen on "Informal Learning as a Leadership Task", the following six developments are crucial:

 Relevance of informally acquired knowledge in the workplace